|Nutritional Guidelines (per serving)|

 Heat the fish stock to a simmer in a medium saucepan, then lower the heat so that the stock just stays hot.

-Meanwhile, in a separate heavy-bottomed saucepan, melt the clarified butter over a medium heat until it becomes frothy.
-Don't let it turn brown, though — that'll affect the flavor.
+Meanwhile, in a separate heavy-bottomed saucepan, melt the clarified butter over medium heat until it becomes frothy.
+Don't let it turn brown, though—that'll affect the flavor.

 With a wooden spoon, stir the flour into the melted butter a little bit at a time, until it is fully incorporated into the butter, giving you a pale-yellow-colored paste.
 This paste is called a roux.
 Heat the roux for another minute or so to cook off the taste of raw flour.